helensquare/guessNumberGame/README.md

 # Where can I play this game?
 This game does not have a frontend, so it needs to be played in the terminal :D

+# Note
+As a Python beginner, I find it beneficial to add comments throughout my code.
+These comments serve as helpful reminders of the steps I've taken and aid in understanding the logic behind my projects.
+These comments provide invaluable guidance and clarity and I decided to leave them in this project in case I need to come back to it in the future.